Progression of the COVID outbreak in New ZealandLast updated: 2022-09-13 13:18 NZ time

 Updates daily after 1pm NZ time

 Reff estimate from all cases

-New Zealand is currently experiencing an outbreak of COVID, due to the delta variant.
+New Zealand is currently experiencing an outbreak of COVID, due to the omicron variant.
 On August 17th, Auckland entered lockdown restrictions under Alert Level 4 during an outbreak of the delta variant.
 Since then restrictions have been loosened a number of times, and then tightened in late January 2022 as the omicron variant began to spread in New Zealand.

 How have restrictions in New Zealand affected the spread of the virus?
 The below plot shows how the effective reproduction number of the virus, Reff has changed over time in New Zealand, as well as how the daily cases have changed over time.
 A trendline shows the approximate trajectory daily case numbers would follow, were the reproduction number of the virus to remain at its current level.

 The same plot is shown twice, the first with cases on a linear scale, and the second on a log scale—the latter showing how consistently the caseload has followed exponential growth (which forms a straight line on a log scale).

 The trendlines in the above plots simply project forward case numbers assuming that Reff remains at its current estimated value.
 What about the effect of built-up immunity?
 Below is a plot with the projected trend taking into account an estimated reduction of spread due to increasing immunity from infections, which slows transmission once a non-negligible fraction of the population has been infected.
 The projection assumes that only 35% of infections are captured by testing, as such, for every projected case there are an additional three to four infections implied that are not detected through testing.

 This projection shows what might be possible if all other factors affecting Reff—such as restrictions—are held constant.